ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

 * **`SCHED_RR`**: The same as `SCHED_FIFO` with the added twist that if two tasks have the same priority, then they will execute in round robin fashion using a configurable timeslice.
-* **`SCHED_DEADLINE`**: Each task is associated with a budget Q (aka runtime), and a period P, corresponding to a declaration to the kernel that Q time units are required by that task every P time units, on any processor.
+* **`SCHED_DEADLINE`**: Each task gets a budget Q (AKA runtime) and a period P telling the kernel that the task requires Q time units every P time units on any processor.

-**RT scheduling policies only apply to RT tasks!** All other tasks typically use `SCHED_OTHER` and can have their CPU time controlled via nice values and/or cgroups.
-A scheduling policy can be set in one of two ways: programmatically or using the `chrt` utility.
+**RT scheduling policies only apply to RT tasks!** All other tasks use `SCHED_OTHER` and have their CPU time controlled via nice values.
+You set an RT the scheduling policy in one of two ways: programmatically or using the `chrt` utility.

 If you prefer setting the scheduling policy from your boot or run scripts, `chrt` is the way to go: